-Stormwater Best Management Practices (BMPs) such as Low Impact Development (LID) strategies that reduce stormwater runoff must continue to be implemented elsewhere throughout the county to lessen the impacts of runoff on the entire coastal environment.
-The City should evaluate to determine whether a stormwater utility is feasible for the continued maintenance, management, and treatment of the city's stormwater system.
-Additionally, all of the jurisdictions within Chatham County need to collectively discuss stronger, more unified options for handling stormwater and flood waters related to growth on a county-wide scale.
+Stormwater Best Management Practices (BMPs) such as Low Impact Development (LID) strategies that reduce stormwater runoff must continue to be implemented throughout the county to lessen the impacts of runoff on the coastal environment.
+There is also a need countywide to determine whether stormwater utilities are feasible for the continued maintenance, management, and treatment of the area's stormwater systems.
+Additionally, all of the jurisdictions within Chatham County need to discuss stronger, more unified options for handling stormwater and flood waters related to growth on a countywide scale.